-This light can be lit in various colours and each colour indicates different connection state.
+This light can be lit in various colours and each colour indicates different connection, firmware and license status.

-Green light indicates that controller is updated to correct firmware version and controller is activated meaning license is found by software.
+Green light indicates that controller is updated with correct firmware version, it is set as primary controller and is activated, meaning license is found by software.

-Green light with X indicates that software does not find proper license for connected controller.
+Green light with X indicates that controller is updated with correct firmware, it is set as primary controller but software does not find proper license for connected controller.

 Orange light indicates that controllers firmware version is not correct.
 Update firmware of controller.